QianhuiWu/qianhuiwu.github.io/_pages/about.md

 My recent research focuses on efficient LLMs, memory management of conversational agents, multimodal modeling, and embodied AI.
 <!--Information Extraction and low-resource NLP.-->

-I'm looking for a self-motivated research intern who are passionate about multi-agent systems.
+I'm looking for a self-motivated research intern who is passionate about multi-agent systems.
 If you are interested in this topic, please email me your resume and a brief self-intro!

 News
 ------